Imagine how the book with a gorgeous beach shot on the cover and “murder” in the title practically begs you to pick it up and find out more.

 So, how do you decide which items to highlight?
 Start with any upgrades that you’ve recently made, like the new countertops in the kitchen or the fresh, matching fixtures in all of the bathrooms.

 Don’t be afraid to get specific with your finishes and upgrades.
 If you’ve spent money on hardwood flooring or brand-name appliances, flaunt it.

-Also, remember to include great neighborhood features, too, like your nearby walking trails, nearby local attractions, and gorgeous parks nearby.
+Also, remember to include great neighborhood features, too, like your nearby walking trails, local attractions, and gorgeous parks.